Short Stories

 “gods of small things”

-in Unlocking the Magic: A Fantasy Anthology, Cuppatea Publications
+Unlocking the Magic: A Fantasy Anthology, Cuppatea Publications

 The rule is always five.